 Our weekends need these.

 Actually, never mind.
-My weekdays need these scuffins too.
+My weekdays need scuffins too.

 Since Barlean’s first began making an appearance at my local big box grocery store with their tasty flaxseed blends, I’ve been picking up what they’ve been dishing out.
 For these scuffins I’m using Barlean’s Superfruit Blend…ground flaxseed, finely shredded coconut, and a fairy dust sprinkling of dried berry powders (fairies not included).